Is “brand consistency” code for “have a boring brand?” Let’s see …

 In addition, the more nuanced or sensitive your industry, the more specific it needs to be.

-For example in the financial, insurance, or medical industry, there are very strict guidelines as to what you can and cannot say.
+For example in the financial, insurance, or medical industry, there are very strict brand consistency guidelines that spell out what you can and cannot say.
 These need to be included in your personality document—along with any specific disclosures or language which must be used (or avoided).

 The elements of a personality document